What is an Audiologist?

 Audiologists are trained hearing health professionals who:

-The professional audiology staff at the Hearing and Balance Center is highly experienced in basic and advanced audiological test procedures for adults and children, hearing aid fittings for adults and children, and newborn hearing screenings.
+The professional audiology staff at the Hearing and Balance Center is highly experienced in basic and advanced audiological tests for adults and children, hearing aid fittings for adults and children, and newborn hearing screenings.

 If you would like to make an appointment or talk to an Audiologist, please call the Hearing and Balance Center at 410-328-5947.